-Although cervical cancer used to be the leading cancer death for American women, it is now considered the easiest female cancer to prevent.
-This is due to HPV vaccines, regular testing for HPV (the virus that causes cervical cancer), and more advanced screening methods.
-Knowing the symptoms of cervical cancer can lead to early detection and quicker treatment.
+Cervical cancer used to be the leading cancer death for American women, but it’s now considered the easiest female cancer to prevent.
+Regular Pap tests, HPV vaccines, and HPV testing have made it easier to prevent cervical cancer.
+Knowing the symptoms of cervical cancer can also lead to early detection and quicker treatment.

-Like other cancers, cervical cancer rarely shows signs in its early stages.
-Symptoms typically only become apparent when the cancer cells grow through the top layer of cervical tissue into the tissue below it.
-This is known as invasive cervical cancer.
+People rarely have symptoms of cervical cancer in its early stages.
+This is why it’s so important to get a regular Pap test to ensure early detection and treatment of precancerous lesions.
+The symptoms typically only appear when the cancer cells grow through the top layer of cervical tissue into the tissue below it.
+This occurs when the precancerous cells are left untreated and progress to invasive cervical cancer.

-Irregular vaginal bleeding is the most common symptom of cervical cancer.
+Irregular vaginal bleeding is the most common symptom of invasive cervical cancer.
 The bleeding may occur between menstrual periods or after sex.
-Sometimes, it shows as slight blood-streaked vaginal discharge, which often gets dismissed as regular spotting.
-Also, menstrual bleeding may be heavier and last longer.
+Sometimes, it shows as blood-streaked vaginal discharge, which often gets dismissed as spotting.

 Vaginal bleeding can also occur in postmenopausal women who no longer have menstrual periods.
-This is a major warning sign of cervical cancer or other problems and warrants a trip to the physician.
+This is never normal and could be a warning sign of cervical cancer or other serious problem.
+You should go to the doctor if this happens.

 - tinged with blood

-While bleeding and discharge may be early signs of cervical cancer, more intense symptoms will arise in later stages.
+While bleeding and discharge may be early signs of cervical cancer, more severe symptoms will develop in later stages.
 Symptoms of advanced cervical cancer can include:

-Knowing the warning signs as well as your risks increases your chances of catching cervical cancer (or HPV) before it progresses.
+Knowing the warning signs as well as your risks increases your chances of early detection of cervical cancer and HPV before it progresses.
 Risk factors for cervical cancer include: